alexandreia/product-search-agent-ethical_rating/README.md

 # Product Search Agent Walkthrough

 This walkthrough explains what the agent is doing during a search.
-It is meant for demos, presentations, and report writing.

 ## 1. The Big Picture